Walk the path to holiday fun at Woodland Lights - a half-mile wonderland of holiday lights, displays, and festivities!

 Woodland Lights is located at Countryside Park, next to the Washington Township Recreation Center, 895 Miamisburg-Centerville Rd.

-Every night through December 23, Santa welcomes children to his cabin.
-Just walk down a sparkling path to a historic log cabin that's decorated in lights and festooned with greenery.
+Every night Santa welcomes children to his sleigh nightly through December 23.
+Just walk down a sparkling path to the A-Frame that's decorated in lights and festooned with greenery.
 Everything about the log home is authentic -- from the large beams overhead to the old limestone fireplace.
 A fire burns each night in a large hearth near Santa's chair, greenery is draped across the mantle, and a holiday tree sits in the corner.
 The cabin offers an inviting, non-commercial alternative for visiting Santa.
+Visits with Santa will be a little different as year as physical distancing will be in place.

 For a full schedule of nightly activities, visit our website!